Post-bariatric surgery procedures

 Can I Skip Post-Bariatric Surgery Support?

 Even with the surgery to limit your stomach size, you won’t stay healthy and lose weight unless you learn a new way to eat.
 A bariatric post-op diet, education and lifestyle changes all contribute to lasting weight loss.
-Without the post-bariatric surgery support offered by Vitality NP Family Health, you may regain the weight, and that would be a shame, considering the hardships and expense of the surgery.
+Without the post-bariatric surgery support offered by Vitality NP NYC, you may regain the weight, and that would be a shame, considering the hardships and expense of the surgery.
 Dangers of skipping the post-surgical support include:

 - Anemia from iron deficiency